South Korea: Seoul

 Student Life

-Housing: During their semester in Seoul, students live in double rooms in a shared apartment with other students on the program.
-Apartments are conveniently located near public transportation for daily commutes to campus.
+Housing: During their semester in Seoul, students live in studio apartments that are conveniently located near public transportation for daily commutes to campus.
 Each apartment includes a kitchen.

 Volunteering: Volunteer placements are encouraged and can be organized by IES.
 Past volunteers have worked with North Korean refugees, on a farm, and with the homeless community.
 Volunteering is a great way for students to get involved and be more connected to the host community.